andwang1/BrainSurfaceTK/README.md

 CC00549XX22	100100	42.142347

-The corresponding file must then be named *CC00549XX22_100100.obj*
+The corresponding mesh data file must then be named *CC00549XX22_100100.obj*

-Any continuous-valued columns in the *meta_data.tsv* file can then be used as features or labels in the regression using switches
+Any continuous-valued columns in the *meta_data.tsv* file can then be used as features or labels in the regression using switches in the training file, as mentioned below.
 ```
 --label scan_age
 --features birth_age